Danny Peyronel: X-UFO

 June 2011 was the launch date for X-UFO, a super-group formed entirely of UFO and UFO spin-off MSG members Laurence Archer on guitar and vocals, Danny Peyronel, Clive Edwards on drums and Rocky Newton on bass and vocals.

 Peyronel has taken the role of frontman/lead-singer, whilst still handling short keyboard parts.
 They played their debut concert as headliners at the 'Hard Rock Hell Road Trip Festival' in Ibiza, and are now embarking on several high-profile appearances, such as the 'Aero Rock Starz Festival' in Bulgaria on 9 July 2011.
 They perform their own versions of the classic UFO catalogue, with a large percentage of the material consisting of UFO classics written or co-written by the band-members.

 X-UFO released Vol.1: The Live Files!, a live album recorded at festival appearances throughout Europe and mixed in Hannover by producer Steve Mann.

 House of X

 Three years of touring and recording as X-UFO led to the band finding their own identity and prompting a 're-branding' as House of X. They completed a new, self-titled album, consisting of entirely new songs, with the exception of a markedly heavier version of Danny Peyronel's classic UFO ballad "Martian Landscape".
 House of X had its Worldwide release on Escape Music on 24 October 2014.

 Opera

 Danny sang opera in the 1990's for almost 5 years as a 'spinto' tenor, studying with Franco Corelli in NYC.
 During that period he also collaborated with Richie Ranno,lead guitarist from the band Starz.
 Danny recorded 2 songs for a Cheap Trick Tribute CD with Richie, Eddie Ojeda and Frank Dimino.

+Present Day

+After moving to Barcelona in 2021, Danny teamed up with guitarist David Pereira-Oleart, from Spanish band Lipstick, resulting in a new solo album, It Happens When you Look the Other Way, produced by Pereira-Oleart, who also co-wrote songs and created and directed stunning videos of many of the singles.
+The album features Heaven's in a Chevy Tonight, the second song title Meat Loaf had given Danny in 1982, which was recorded as a memorial to his fallen friend.

+The critically acclaimed It Happens when you Look the Other Way had its world-wide release in 2025 on DPX2 Records International.

+Danny will be touring in 2026 to promote the album.